I may earn a commission from the affiliate links on this site. Learn more›

 Things to Consider When Looking for Marimba VSTs

 Depending on your production, you may pick a different plugin.
-Some digital audio workstations even have marimbas and other percussion instruments included with the software.
+Some digital audio workstations already have marimbas and other percussion instruments included with the software.

 Using Marimba VSTs in Pop and Hip Hop Music